CSSS/wall_e/documentation/Working_on_the_Bot.md

    * `YOUR_CLIENT_ID` is the `CLIENT ID` you recorded in Step 5
 9. Select the server you created and click `Authorize`

+### Part 1.5: Setting up your Discord server for local testing
+>This sections ensures that all mod commands work without errors in you local testing enviroment, meaning you Discord server.

+1. Make sure you have the following roles in your server:
+   1. Minions
+      * This is the mod role, which a user needs to have in order to use the mod commands
+   2. Muted
+      * This is the given to an unruly user inorder to shut them up while the mod team discusses furhter action against them
+2. Make sure you have the following channels:
+   1. Council
+      * This is the mod teams private channel where the bot will send notificaiton messages

 ### Part 2: Running the Bot

 >If you encounter any errors doing the following commands, feel free to add it to the [FAQs section](#faqs) at the end of the documentation for future reference :)